-It’s no secret that the we enjoy saving and investing wisely.
-I’ve been a long-time user of the Optionshouse platform, which spurred me to write this Optionshouse Review.
+I’ve been a long-time user of the Optionshouse platform, which led me to write this Optionshouse review.

 I first opened up an Optionshouse account more than 4 years ago.
 The platform was actually relatively new back then, and was causing quite the uproar in the online brokerage space due to the low pricing.